k2589/diligent-hickory-33f37/privacy-policy.md

       value: This is the privacy policy page
 layout: page
 ---
-At J4F, accessible from https://j4f.k2589.site, one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by J4F and how we use it.
+At J4F, accessible from the Figma Comunity Plugins list, one of our main priorities is the privacy of our visitors.
+This Privacy Policy document contains types of information that are collected and recorded by J4F and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.

-This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in J4F.
-This policy is not applicable to any information collected offline or via channels other than this website.
+This Privacy Policy applies only to our online activities and is valid for visitors to our plugin with regards to the information that they shared and/or collect in J4F.
+This policy does not apply to any information collected offline or via channels other than the plugin.
 Our Privacy Policy was created with the help of the [Free Privacy Policy Generator](https://www.privacypolicygenerator.org/).

 ## Consent

-By using our website, you hereby consent to our Privacy Policy and agree to its terms.
+By using our plugin, you hereby consent to our Privacy Policy and agree to its terms.

 ## Information we collect